 The 17 Best Things to do in Denali National Park

-In that time, I’ve had the opportunity to talk with hundreds of tourists, travel agents, locals, and other experts.
+But I don’t rely entirely on my own experiences.
+I’ve had the opportunity to talk with hundreds of tourists, travel agents, locals, and other experts.
 Through my conversations with them, as well as my own personal experience, I’ve compiled a list of the best things to do in Denali National Park for any traveler.

 Looking out over Denali National Park